 Field Description 64-Bit Sequences Check to allow 64-bit sequences to be defined for this PDBASE object.
-Check to allow multi-tenant features to be set for sequences and PFILE objects assigned to this PDBASE object version.
+Multi-tenant Check to allow multi-tenant features to be set for sequences and PFILE objects assigned to this PDBASE object version.
+Table Partitioning Check to allow table-partitioning features to be set for PFILE objects assigned to this PDBASE object version.